benofben/benlackey/posts/Card Games/README.md

 Sometime around 2015 I gave all my cards to a friend.
 I knew he'd started playing a bit and thought it might be fun.
 Little did I realize that they were worth the downpayment on a pretty decent house.
 And there's the rub.

 These are games.
 They're for fun.
 It's no fun to play against some guy who laid out $100k when you're in it for shits and giggles.
 I'm thinking a bit about how to put together a game that is fun for a casual player (say $20 to start, $60 outlay to be in a decent position, perhaps $500 ceiling for 80% of people) but could still be customized more for fun than power creep.
 I always loved winning a game of C&C or Starcraft with one unit type more for the amusement of myself than anyone else.

+## Notes
+I think I got tail end of unlimited.
+Then it was on to revised by the time I was in St. Louis.
+Arabian Nights came out then.

+Which I bought a couple translations of recently.
+One is a modern one with commentary.
+It's kinda hilarious how concerned the comments are about the content.
+The Sir whatever translation from 100+ years ago is far less apologetic
+I had basically no dark or legends.  just a tiny bit of ice age.  some antiquities.